jrcarter/Image_Random/README.md

 # Image_Random
-True random numbers from a digital camer
+True random numbers from a digital camera

 This works under Linux with the GNAT compiler; modification for other platforms or compilers is left as an exercise for the despearate